We want to make choosing and using your cover as simple as possible. Here’s how it works.

 Choosing a doctor

-If you need to see a specialist doctor (like a cardiologist, surgeon or dermatologist) a GP will refer you for treatment.
+If you need to see a specialist doctor (like a cardiologist, surgeon, obstetrician or dermatologist) a GP will refer you for treatment.

 Unless you’re from a country that has a Reciprocal Health Care Agreement with Australia, the Australian Government won’t cover the costs of seeing a GP or a specialist and you’ll be responsible for the full cost.

-Depending on the level of cover you choose, you can be covered for up to 100% of the cost of seeing a GP from our network.
-Call our Overseas Visitors Helpline on 13 68 42 to find one.
+Depending on the level of cover you choose, you can be covered for up to 100% of the cost of seeing a GP from our GP network.

 If you need to see a specialist for treatment, choosing one from the HCF network (a medical gap doctor) can also save you money.
 Ask the specialist if your insurance will cover the whole cost of your treatment, or whether there’ll be any extra charges for you to pay.